Article — Identity & Transition

 The specific identity crisis of finance professionals

 Finance builds professional identities of unusual depth and unusual specificity.
 The credential — the Goldman analyst, the Blackstone partner, the MD at a bulge bracket bank — is not simply a job title.
-It is a social identity, a cognitive frame, a way of understanding the world and one's place in it that has been built and reinforced over years.
-When that credential is removed — through departure, through transition, through the simple process of reaching a point where the credential no longer provides the answers it once did — the identity crisis that follows is proportional to the depth of the investment.
+It is a social identity, a cognitive frame, a way of understanding the world and one's place in it that has been built and reinforced over years of immersion in a specific and all-consuming environment.

-What the identity crisis is asking
+What the crisis is actually asking

 The identity crisis, uncomfortable as it is, is asking something important.
 It is asking whether the identity that has been built — the identity of the high achiever, the banker, the founder, the person who always succeeds — is actually who you are, or whether it is a role that has been so thoroughly inhabited that the distinction between the role and the person has become invisible.